Disaster Relief Australia and Minderoo Fire Fund join forces

 About Rich Adams:

 Born and raised in New Zealand, Rich is a former British army officer, a role which saw him deploy on operations to Helmand Province, Afghanistan.
 After he left the army, he relocated to Victoria where he became a fire and emergency program manager, first with the Department of Environment, Land, Water and Planning, and then with Parks Victoria, where he also became PVs first Chief Remote Pilot.

 In addition to managing a variety of preparedness, response and recovery programs, Rich also undertook frontline fire response roles on the ground and in the air, including during this year’s Black Summer fires.
-He joined what was then Team Rubicon Australia in Jul 2017, starting off as the Victorian Training Coordinator before forming our award-winning Aerial Damage Assessment Team in May 2018, and leading its first operation to Palu, Indonesia, in October 2018.
+He joined Disaster Relief Australia in Jul 2017, starting off as the Victorian Training Coordinator before forming our award-winning Aerial Damage Assessment Team in May 2018, and leading its first operation to Palu, Indonesia, in October 2018.

 Following a stint as the Victorian State Commander in response to the 2019-20 bushfires, Rich became our National Director of DRTs in February 2020.